logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/statistics.md

 * **Correlation**: If enabled, Hopsworks computes the Pearson correlation between features of numerical data type within a feature group.
 By default correlation is disabled.

-* **Exact Statistics**: Exact statistics are an enhancement of the descriptive statistics that provide an exact count of distinctive values, entropy, uniqueness and distinctivness of the value of a feature.
+* **Exact Statistics**: Exact statistics are an enhancement of the descriptive statistics that provide an exact count of distinctive values, entropy, uniqueness and distinctiveness of the value of a feature.
 These statistics are more expensive to compute as they take into consideration all the values and they don't use approximations.
 By default they are disabled.

 When statistics are enabled, they are computed every time new data is written into the *offline* storage of a feature group.
 Statistics are then displayed on the Hopsworks UI and users can track how data has changed over time.